 After a glorious run; we decided to close the business.
 There I was coming back to the film making.
 Ad films and photo shoots was what I started out doing.
 Soon enough collaborations and projects started coming in.I’m very lucky that film making allows be to explore the various facets of my personality, moreover I am glad to keep the adventurous spirit of the little girl alive.

 2018 - now

-Digital Verve is production house.
-We are collective of artists and entrepreneurs that believe in the concept of individuality.
+Digital Verve is a production house.
+We are a collective of artists and entrepreneurs that believe in the concept of individuality.
 We have multiple projects in our pipeline.
 As a producer, I am able to strike a balance between my creative mind and business brain.

 When I think of my team; I think of these crazies of Digital Nerve.
 We are a great mix of talented individuals.
-It's in this space where new ideas are born, and it is this team which make that idea into a film.
+It's in this space where new ideas are born, and it is this team that make that idea into a film.

-I learn new things everyday.
+I learn new things every day.
 On every small or big project.
 We have ambitious aspirations; with hard work, dedication and a dash of madness we do make an incredible team.

 Let's Laser Tag - Co-Founder